Four ways I’ve made bad decisions

 I should’ve investigate the various options for at least five minutes, and do the sort of investigation that would actually lead to new information that could change my mind, not whatever investigation is most convenient (and allows me to say to myself “I’ve done my due diligence, and now I have a plan that’s as good as it can be.”).

 There are numerous blog posts that gets recommended in the community about “doing the actual thing” instead of planning about it.
-And I think there’s definitely some point where you’ve just been planning all day instead of doing the thing.
-I think I might be falling for the opposite failure mode sometimes, where I’ll make a plan for doing the thing without thinking through it too much, and then when it comes to execution time it’s clear that my plan has issues, and that some more investigation during the planning period could save me a lot of pain down the line.
+And I think there’s definitely a failure mode where one spends too much time planning and not enough time doing.
+However, I might be falling for the opposite failure mode sometimes, where I’ll make a plan for doing the thing without thinking through it too much.
+Then when it comes to execution time, it’s clear that my plan has issues, and that some more investigation during the planning period could save me a lot of pain down the line.

 Now I’ll try to not repeat a fault